Before you begin

 - Get your 24-word recovery phrase.

 - Follow the manual of the selected device or service to import your recovery phrase (also referred to as mnemonic seed).

 Software wallets are highly insecure, have not been subjected to a security audit by Ledger and they should only be used for recovery as a last resort.
 If you proceed to use one of the software wallets below, you accept the responsibility for any possible outcome.

-Advanced users can manually generate all private keys using Ian Coleman's BIP39 tool.
-This tool is best downloaded for offline use, as instructed below.
+Advanced users can manually generate all private keys using, for example, Ian Coleman's BIP39 tool.
+The use of this tool is your own responsibility.

 Generate your private keys